-- Professors attend a ULI member training (6-8 hours) and an additional one-day training session. - Potential professors are encouraged to go and see UrbanPlan in action at another university or high school in their area, if possible.
+- Professors attend a ULI member training (6-8 hours) and an additional half-day training session.
+A virtual training module will be available mid-summer 2020. - Potential professors are encouraged to observe UrbanPlan in action at another university or high school in their area, if possible.